Cyprus is now living with Covid 19 and most restrictions are over

 Currently inaccessible due to lockdown!

-While we can walk our dogs close to home and take exercise near to our homes, we cannot go further afield to enjoy the beautiful Cyprus countryside like the Akamas peninsula.
-I am lucky to live in a rural area, so can still enjoy the beautiful spring flowers and marvel at the incoming migrating birds like rollers, swallows and beeaters.
-Those in apartments in cities do not have that luxury, so tensions remained high, more so now in November when restrictions were re-imposed.
+We could walk our dogs close to home and take exercise near to our homes, but we couldn't go further afield to enjoy the beautiful Cyprus countryside like the Akamas peninsula.
+We are lucky to live in a rural area, so could still enjoy the beautiful spring flowers and marvel at the incoming migrating birds like rollers, swallows and beeaters.
+Those in apartments in cities did not have that luxury, so tensions remained high, more so now in November when restrictions were re-imposed.

-But the majority of people are abiding by the rules, only going for essential trips like food shopping - where the usual 2m rules apply to get in and out of the shops - and we are fast getting on top of the virus.
+But the majority of people abided by the rules, only going for essential trips like food shopping - where the usual 2m rules apply to get in and out of the shops - and we did get on top of the virus very quickly.

 Pretty barn swallow - just arrived

-In the meantime, let me try to share some of the beautiful sights of Cyprus from migrating birds to simple flowers in bloom.
+In the meantime, let me share some of the beautiful sights of Cyprus from migrating birds to simple flowers in bloom.